T7-Components/forms/source/input/README.md

 This is a multi-purpose component for all textual inputs.

-By changing the `type` you can make use it as a `"text"`, `"password"`, etc.
+By changing the `type` you can use it as `"text"`, `"password"`, etc.

 It accepts the following `props`.